 Awesome trailer for Under the Skin

-Jonathan Glazer finally follows up Birth with a spooky-looking adaptation of a Michael Faber novel.
+Jonathan Glazer finally follows up Birth with a spooky-looking adaptation of a Michel Faber novel.

 Anyway, the responses to Under the Skin at Venice have been wildly varied.
 The Guardian says the film is “far and away the best picture in the competition so far”.
 The Independent slams nine colours of crap out of it (calling Birth “underrated” along the way).
 All I will say is that the trailer absolutely rocks.
 Glazer, of course, emerged as a director of music video.
 That influence is still there.
 But the images remain striking for all the right reasons.
 Menace is all.
 We wait eagerly for the release later in the year.